 Certification and Personal Speaker Evaluation Data

-CME certificates will be available to download for a period of one year directly from www.eadvgeneva2017.org for processing with the national authority in your country of practice.
+Few weeks after the event, CME-CPD certificates will be available to download directly from www.eadv.org/scientific/cme/download-cme-credits for processing with the national authority in your country of practice.

 Personal evaluation data, collected from the completed evaluation forms, will be automatically sent to the speakers.
 All data is treated confidentially and is generally available several months after the event.
 It is also envisaged to publish the top ten sessions in the EADV News.

 Please refer to the national CME-CPD authority in your country of practice for the exchange of CME-CPD credits/points.

 Prof. Petr Arenberger

 EADV CME-CPD Committee Chairman